-- 8.1 Paid maternity leave and paid adoption leave applies in accordance with this clause.
-This clause applies to employees who commence an absence on maternity leave or adoption leave on or after the date of approval of this Enterprise Agreement by the Commission. - 8.2 Subject to this clause, an employee, other than a casual employee, who has completed 12 months continuous service immediately prior to the birth of the child, or immediately prior to taking custody of an adopted child (as applicable), is entitled to: sixteen (16) weeks paid maternity or adoption leave (as applicable) on or after the date of approval of this Enterprise Agreement by the Commission (the "applicable maximum period").
-"Adopted child" means a child under 16 years of age. - 8.3 An employee who, at the time of taking such paid maternity or adoption leave, has been employed in the SA public sector for not less than five (5) years (including any periods of approved unpaid leave), - 8.3.1 Will be entitled to eighteen (18) weeks (the "applicable maximum period"); and - 8.3.2 If commencing an absence on maternity or adoption leave on or after 30 June 2014, will instead be entitled to twenty (20) weeks (the "applicable maximum period"). - The following conditions apply to an employee applying for paid maternity leave or paid adoption leave: - 8.4.1 The total of paid and unpaid maternity/adoption/parental/special leave is not to exceed 104 calendar weeks in relation to the employee's child.
-For the purposes of this clause, child includes children of a multiple birth/adoption. - 8.4.2 An employee will be entitled to the applicable maximum period, paid at the employee's ordinary rate of pay (which includes the existing 15% overtime allowance paid in lieu of overtime and recreation leave loading allowance calculated and paid on a fortnightly basis and excludes other allowances, penalties or other additional payments) from the date maternity/adoption leave commences.
-The paid maternity/adoption leave is not to be extended by public holidays, rostered days off, programmed days off or any other leave falling within the period of paid leave.
+- 8.1 Paid maternity leave, paid adoption leave and paid leave to enable parent-child relationships through surrogacy parenting applies in accordance with this clause.
+For the purpose of this clause maternity and adoption leave includes a parent taking primary care and responsibility (parent-child relationship) as a consequence of a surrogacy arrangement. - 8.2 This clause applies to employees who commence an absence on maternity leave or adoption leave on or after the date of approval by the Commission of this Enterprise Agreement. - 8.3 Subject to this clause, an employee, other than a casual employee, who has completed 12 months continuous service immediately prior to the birth of the child, or immediately prior to taking custody of an adopted child (as applicable), is entitled to: sixteen (16) weeks paid maternity or adoption leave (as applicable).
+"Adopted child" means a child under 16 years of age. - 8.4 An employee who, at the time of taking such paid maternity or adoption/surrogacy leave, has been employed in the SA public sector for not less than five (5) years (including any periods of approved unpaid leave) will be entitled to twenty (20) weeks (the "applicable maximum period"). - 8.5 The following conditions apply to an employee applying for paid maternity leave or paid adoption/surrogacy leave: - 8.5.1 The total of paid and unpaid maternity/adoption/surrogacy/parental/special leave is not to exceed 104 calendar weeks in relation to the employee's child.
+For the purposes of this clause, child includes children of a multiple birth/adoption/surrogacy. - 8.5.2 An employee will be entitled to the applicable maximum period, paid at the employee's ordinary rate of pay (which includes the existing 15% overtime allowance paid in lieu of overtime and recreation leave loading allowance calculated and paid on a fortnightly basis and excludes other allowances, penalties or other additional payments) from the date maternity/adoption leave commences.
+The paid maternity/adoption/surrogacy leave is not to be extended by public holidays, rostered days off, programmed days off or any other leave falling within the period of paid leave.